 - 1/4 teaspoon paprika

-- In a food processor, puree the chickpeas and garlic with the olive oil, lemon juice, tahini (if using), cumin, and ¾ teaspoon salt until smooth and creamy.
+- Puree the chickpeas and garlic with the olive oil, lemon juice, tahini (if using), cumin, and ¾ teaspoon salt in a food processor until it is smooth and creamy.

 - Add 2-3 tablespoons water as necessary if you like your hummus creamier.